soumyaveer/soumyaveer.github.io/_posts/2017-03-30-a-maze-of-associations.markdown

 <br/>
 <br/>
    b) _Has Many Through_ :
-   This is a more flexible approach under _many_to_many_ relation.
+   [Has Many Through](http://guides.rubyonrails.org/association_basics.html#the-has-many-through-association) is a more flexible approach under _many_to_many_ relation.
 Lets take an example and see what it means.
    Let us say that Students in a university are to be sent many reminders for events and each event has many students attending it.<br/>
    We can say: <br/>
        _Students `has_many` Reminders `through` StudentsReminder_<br/>
        _Reminders `has_many` Students `through` StudentsReminder_<br/>
        _StudentsReminder `belongs_to` Students and Reminders_<br/>

     ```ruby
        class Student < ApplicationRecord